Panfactum/stack/packages/infrastructure/wf_spec/README.md

 }
 ```

+### Workflow Labels

+In addition to the statically defined labels for the generated Workflows via `extra_workflow_labels`,
+you can also specify dynamically generated labels.
+This can be helpful for easily searching for workflows based on their runtime properties (e.g., parameter inputs).

+We provide two means to do this:

+- `labels_from_parameters`: Specify a list of parameters.
+Generated workflows will have labels added where the key is the parameter
+name and the value is the parameter value.

+- `labels_from`: Specify an arbitrary [labelsFrom](https://argo-workflows.readthedocs.io/en/latest/fields/#labelvaluefrom) configuration
+for the generated Workflows.
+The configuration is merged with `labels_from_parameters`.

 ### Using the Panfactum devShell

 We make the Panfactum devShell available as a container image that can be run in a